A delightful evening spent at The Royal Afghan, ITC Windsor!

 The evening started with salad, wine and some masala papad, lots of chit chat with fellow bloggers, people from the hotel and the chef himself.
-I found the chef so down to earth and talented, he kept on sharing some tips about the marinades, the meat tenderisers and how they use only natural ones like kachi, raw papaya etc. He shared many stories of how does he feel when famous people come to eat his food and how mostly Indians are the ones want fork and spoon to eat food and people from abroad are happy using their hands (they don’t provide cutlery and encourage the use of hands to relish the food).
+I found the chef so down to earth and talented.
+He kept on sharing some tips about the marinades, the meat tenderisers and how they use only natural ones like kachi, raw papaya etc. He shared many stories of how he feels when famous people come to eat his food and how mostly Indians are the ones who want fork and spoon to eat food and people from abroad are happy using their hands (they don’t provide cutlery and encourage the use of hands to relish the food).
 It was such a pleasure talking to him to techniques, tips and more.

 For the starters we got the finger licking delicious “Tandoori Jhinga“, Prawns marinated in an “ajwain” flavoured mixture of yoghurt, red chilies, turmeric and flavoured with “garam masala” skewered and roasted over charcoal fire.
 The ajwain was nice and subdued and we all asked for repeat of this one.
 There was also a “Murgh Malai Kabab“, Creamy “kabab” of boneless chicken blended with cream cheese, malt vinegar, green chili and coriander, grilled in the “Tandoor”, which was spectacular in itself but personally for me paled in front of the jhinga 🙂